sidart/bizdom/_posts/2021-10-10-the-horlick-mountains.md

 The Horlick Mountain was discovered by an expedition team in the 1930s.

 Another fun fact: Horlicks was introduced to India by the British soldiers during World War I—they took it as a diet supplement.
+Soon, it was marketed as ‘the great family nourisher’.

+In some international markets like Hong Kong, it is a popular beverage in restaurants and cafes.
+In a recent music video by Hong Kong-born rapper and K-pop singer, Jackson Wang, seated with his posse, orders two glasses of it in a restaurant.